The best Christmas card applications for your smartphone: ElfYourself and more

 An app that takes your face and mounts it on a dancing elf - that sounds like a data octopus at first.
 Despite the contemplative theme, it's true, because to use it, you have to at least give the apps access to your memory and camera.
 In addition, in the case of Reface, your location is added, and so-called deepfake apps have been criticized in the past for their lack of data protection.

-If you are worried about your data when using the apps mentioned, you can edit your own pictures with open source software.
-For example, the software Gimp is a free alternative to Adobe Photoshop and offers tools for cropping and using multiple layers, in addition to numerous functions.
+If you are worried about your data when using the apps mentioned, you can edit your own pictures with open-source software.
+For example, the Gimp image editor is a free alternative to Adobe Photoshop and offers tools for cropping and using multiple layers, in addition to numerous functions.
 With images from the web and some photos, you can create your own collages and keep the files on your own computer.
 However, there is no app version for iOS and Android.
-For this, however, here you find our guide for image editing apps for iOS and Android.
+For this, however, you can find alternatives in our guide for image editing apps for iOS and Android.

 Have you always wondered where cheesy Christmas greetings come from, now you have the answer!
-Apps for creating Christmas collages abound on iOS and Android, and in this article you'll find programs that are easy to use and deliver good results.
+Apps for creating Christmas collages abound on iOS and Android, and in this article, NextPit listed programs that are easy to use and deliver good results.
 The video apps Reface and ElfYourself in particular will be a lot of fun over Christmas.